elastic/elasticsearch-metrics-reporter-java/samples/README.md

 node app.js
 ```

+**Note**: You need at least node v0.8 in order to get the application up and running.

 Open up your browser to `http://localhost:3000`

 The little application allows you to do one of the following